- I’ve heard functional fitness/weightlifting/exercising is dangerous…

 That said, the term “high intensity” can be a bit misleading.

-Many people have seen or heard of bootcamps or CrossFit gyms that put people through the ringer every single day.
+Many people have seen or heard of bootcamps or functional fitness gyms that put people through the ringer every single day.

 Every workout ends with everyone flat on their back, writhing around in pain.